simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    $ smpirun -wrapper simgrid-mc -np 4 -platform small_platform.xml ndet-receive-mpi

 The produced output is then very similar to the one you get with S4U, even if the exact execution path leading to the bug may differs.
-You can also trigger a given execution path out of the model-checker, for example to explore it with valgrind.
+You can also trigger a given execution path out of the model-checker, for example to explore it with valgrind (if you're not in the ``simgrid/mc-slim`` docker image) or to get more information.

 .. code-block:: console

+   # With valgrind out of simgrid-mc if you're not in mc-slim
    $ smpirun -wrapper valgrind -np 4 -platform small_platform.xml --cfg=model-check/replay:'1;2;1;1;4;1;1;3;1' ndet-receive-mpi
+   # Still within simgrid-mc but with the full logs, the only way to go if you're in mc-slim
+   $ ./simgrid.sh smpirun -wrapper simgrid-mc -np 4 -platform small_platform.xml --cfg=model-check/replay:'1;2;1;1;4;1;1;3;1' ndet-receive-mpi

 Under the hood
 ^^^^^^^^^^^^^^